“Trauma is a fact of life. It does not, however, have to be a life sentence.” ~ Peter A. Levine

 Suppressing the energy of overwhelming emotions causes that energy to create patterns of tension and constriction that can lead to symptoms such as anxiety, depression, hyper-vigilance, pain and even chronic health conditions like fibromyalgia, IBS, Type 2 diabetes and more.

-Bringing awareness to the body through Somatic Experiencing®, mindfulness meditation, trauma sensitive yoga, or other body centered modalities is an important component of healing from physical and emotional trauma and chronic stress and stress related conditions.
+Bringing awareness to the body through Somatic Experiencing®, Inner Relationship Focusing, mindfulness meditation, trauma sensitive yoga, or other body centered modalities is an important component of healing from physical and emotional trauma and chronic stress and stress related conditions.
 These therapies can locate and release the energy “stuck” in our system.

 What is Somatic Experiencing® (SE)? –